-a.
-The Probationary period for new employees is ninety (90) calendar days.
+- a.
+The Probationary period for new employees is ninety (90) calendar days. - b.
+Newly hired employees will be evaluated using the probationary process.

-- b.
-Newly hired employees will be evaluated using the probationary process. - c.
-Employees will not be eligible for healthcare benefits, and vacation cannot be scheduled, until they have successfully completed the probation period.
+- c.
+Employees will not be eligible for healthcare benefits, until they have successfully completed the probation period.
 Vacation cannot be scheduled during the probation period except for exceptional circumstances and at the discretion of the supervisor. - d.
 Probationary employees may be terminated in accordance with the Employment Standards Act of Ontario, as amended. - e.
 Employees transferring within the Town shall serve a 90-day probationary period in the new position.
 The employee's former position will be held for them during the probationary period. - f.
-Department Heads may waive the 90-day probationary period for an existing employee transferring positions. - 5.
-Probationary Evaluation Process - a.
-The performance review form will be used for each evaluation period and will be approved and filed with the Manager of Human Resources.
+Department Heads may waive the 90-day probationary period for an existing employee transferring positions.

+5. Probationary Evaluation Process

+a.
+The performance review form will be used for each evaluation period and will be approved and filed with Human Resources.